 As can be seen in some of the names appearing in this article, the Lithuanian language has additional vowels and decorated consonants such as letters ą, ė, ę, į, ų, ū, č, š, ž.

-Some Lithuanian names contain special letters which are specific to the Lithuanian language, while others have a spelling which does not include such letters.
+Some names contain special letters which are specific to the Lithuanian language, while others have a spelling that does not include such letters.

 Below is the 2nd half of the table from the beginning of the article containing some of the most common Lithuanian names: